gttdo/asset-tool-local/readme.md

 ### :hammer_and_wrench: Future Features
-> I've created this application to help manage our devices at work and this was the first full stack application using PHP that I've built.
-It's very rough and I'm consistently improving and applying more from what I've learned.
-Feel free to message me for potential bugs, improvements or ideas!
+> I've created this application to help manage devices at Gap WCD and this was the first full stack application using PHP that I've built.
+It's a constantly improving application so feel free to message me for potential bugs, improvements or ideas!
 Happy building!

 - You can view the current features that I'm building or that I've built on this page:
 ``https://trello.com/b/0IZJINle/asset-management-tool``